noxad/simple-site-monitor/README.md

 * **Website Monitor**
 	* Configure as many URLs to monitor as you like
 	* Checks for an HTTP status 200 response
-	* Also checks for the existence of expected text in the HTML returned in the response
+	* Also can check for the existence of expected text in the HTML returned in the response
 * **Email Notifications**
 	* Configure your SMTP credentials and send email alerts when a URL monitor fails
 	* Includes details on the failure, i.e., HTTP status code, if expected text wasn't found, etc.